ChumpChief/ProjectTemplate/README.md

 # Project Template

 This repo is meant to be used as a template for typescript monorepo projects.
-It contains placeholder packages to demonstrate the setup.
+It contains placeholder packages to demonstrate usage.

 ## Usage